REANNZ/etcbd-public/Lab.md

 The metrics tools are using the ELK stack (ElasticSearch, Logstash, Kibana) - and are also deployed with Docker.

-The only configuration parameters is the system-wide global.env - which can be customized the same way as done for the admintool.

-Use Docker-compose to start the containers (copying over ````global-env.env```` from admintool):
+There are a few settings to configure: start by copying over `global-env.env` from Admintool:

-    cd etcbd-public/elk
+    cd ~/etcbd-public/elk
     cp ../admintoool/global-env.env .

+Modify the `elk.env` file with deployment parameters - override at least the following values:

+* Pick your own admin password: ````ADMIN_PASSWORD````
+* `SITE_PUBLIC_HOSTNAME`: the hostname this site will be visible as.
+Enter your VM hostname: `xx--rad1.tein.aarnet.edu.au`
+* `LOCAL_COUNTRY`: two-letter country code of the local country (for metrics to identify domestic and international visitors and remote sites).
+* `INST_NAMES`: white-space delimited list of domain names of institutions to generate per-instititon dashboard and visualizations for.

+Use Docker-compose to start the containers:

     docker-compose up -d
+    docker-compose logs -f

+And we now also need to run the setup script that initializes the ELK system:

+    cd ~/etcbd-public/elk
+    ./elk-setup.sh

-This gets the metrics tools running, but we need to push some data into the tools before we can explore them.
+We now have the metrics tools running, but we need to push some data into the tools before we can explore them.

 # Connect admintool to ELK